wsvoboda/wsvoboda/README.md

 ### About Me 👀

-⚛️ I recently created a site about astrology called [MoonSunStars](https://wsvoboda.github.io/moonsunstars/).

-👷‍♀️ My teammates and I just finished our capstone project, [Parking Puppy](https://github.com/wsvoboda/parking-pals).
+💵 I work for a fintech startup based in Seattle!
+I love it!

 ### My Skills 💻